-We are pleased to accept applications our new transformative mentored postdoctoral research training in biomedical and behavioral sciences for Deaf and Hard-of-Hearing (D/HH) Scholars at the University of Rochester (UR) combined with an opportunity to develop critical academic skills, including teaching, through mentored teaching assignments at our partner institution, Rochester Institute of Technology (RIT) and its College of Health Sciences and Technology and National Technical Institute for the Deaf (NTID).
+We are pleased to accept applications to our new transformative mentored postdoctoral research training in biomedical and behavioral sciences for Deaf and Hard-of-Hearing (D/HH) Scholars at the University of Rochester (UR) combined with an opportunity to develop critical academic skills, including teaching, through mentored teaching assignments at our partner institution, Rochester Institute of Technology (RIT) and its Colleges of Health Sciences and Technology and National Technical Institute for the Deaf (NTID).

 What sets this research postdoctoral experience apart from traditional postdoctoral research is the emphasis on teaching our Scholars “how to teach” and design new courses at RIT/NTID in full-inclusion classroom settings for deaf, hard-of-hearing, and hearing undergraduate students.

 Funding from the National Institute of General Medical Sciences (NIGMS) through the Institutional Research and Academic Career Development Award (IRACDA) K12 Program supports the RPP.
 The goal of the RPP program is to develop a diverse group of highly trained biomedical and behavioral scientists to address the Nation’s biomedical workforce needs.
 This NIGMS-funded IRACDA Program, called the 'Rochester Postdoc Partnership for Research and Academic Career Training of Deaf Postdoctoral Scholars’ (K12 GM106997), complements the NIGMS-funded 'Rochester Bridges to the Doctorate Program' in terms of increasing the number of biomedical and behavioral scientists who are deaf and hard-of-hearing."